ESPresense/ESPresense/README.md

 ## Getting Started
 1. You can get started by cloning this repository to your local machine using git.
 Alternatively, you can [download the zip](https://github.com/jptrsn/ESP32-mqtt-room/archive/master.zip).
 2. Make a copy of the `Settings.h` file, and rename it `Settings_local.h`.
 Fill in the required information in your local settings file (the local file is ignored by GitHub, so you won't upload your sensitive information).
-3. Set the board variant to ESP32 in the Arduino IDE.

-## Configuration
+### Configuration
-Settings are defined in `Settings_local.h` which is not included in the repo by default.
-You can make a copy of `Settings.h` and rename it `Settings_local.h` in the same folder.
+3. Settings are defined in `Settings_local.h` which is not included in the repo by default.
+Make a copy of `Settings.h` and rename it `Settings_local.h` in the same folder.
+Fill in your required settings.

+### Build and Upload
+4. Open the `ESP32-mqtt-room.ino` file in the Arduino IDE, and set the board variant to ESP32.
+You'll need to use the large partition scheme to get it to fit your board.
+5. Compile and upload.
+Ensure that you've got all required libraries installed (and do not use the beta version of any of them).

+_**TBC**_

-#### Development Tasks
+#### Future Development Tasks
 - [x] Implement basic BLE packet discovery
 - [x] Implement iBeacon data packet parsing
 - [ ] Setup instructions in README.md